jarry2020/UdacityRoboticsND_Seach_and_Return_Project/writeup_report.md

 ```

 After implement the process_image function into the perception.py, the autonomous model works fine.
 It can achieve over 60%
 fidelity after mapping 40% of the map.
 But sometimes, it will stuck under an obstacle.
+I didn't modify the decision.py.
+In the further, I will try to modify the decision.py to increase the fidelity and try to solve the chanellege.